IT SENDS THE WRONG SIGNALS

-The law does not prohibit you offering your own children a small quantity of alcohol, provided it’s done in a controlled manner.
+The law does not prohibit you offering your own children a small quantity of alcohol if it’s done in a controlled manner.
 It’s not illegal, in other words, to offer your teenager a splash of wine at the dinner table.
 But even if the law says it’s OK, it sends your teenager the wrong signals.
-If you explain that alcohol can cause physical harm and that it’s actually dangerous, isn’t it going to look a bit odd if you offer them a glass now and then?
+If you explain that alcohol can cause physical harm and that it’s actually dangerous, isn’t it going to seem a bit odd if you offer them a glass now and then?
 It can actually give the impression that you, as a parent, don’t care.

 My parents let me have a taste when they're drinking wine.
 They don't really mind that much.
 They just laugh and think it's fun.

 Teenagers are seldom interested in a relaxed, moderate approach to alcohol.
 Teenagers who drink don’t do so to relax or because it tastes good.
 Young people primarily drink to get drunk.
 There is no research that shows that a teenager who drinks half a glass of wine at home will drinks less when they’re out later that evening with their friends.
 There is, however, research showing that teenagers who are offered alcohol at home drink more in general.
 If you’re allowed to drink at home, it’s like a permission slip to drink when you’re out too.